MateusHoffman/Trybe-Project-19-Starwars-Planets-Search/README.md

 Project responsible for presenting my skills with React, JavaScript, React Testing Library, Jest, React Router, React Hooks, HTML and CSS

+### 📢 The API that was used at the time of development is offline

 ## Access the project:
 ### https://trybe-project-19-starwars-planets-search-lmld.vercel.app/